Karaka-Management/oms-ItemManagement/Docs/Help/en/introduction.md

 ## Pricing

-By installing the **Billing** module you are can define multiple purchase and sales prices.
+By installing the **Billing** module you can define multiple purchase and sales prices.
 Prices and discounts can be defined for individual items, customers and suppliers and for customer groups.
 You may also define quantity based prices.

 ## Procurement